HOW I CAME INTO THE FIELD

 On returning to the UK, I continued to teach international students from beginners to Masters level at Ealing College of Higher Education, having studied Applied Linguistics and bilingual education at the Institute of Education in London.

 During a long career in Leeds I continued my work with international students and, until July 2011, I was Professor of the Internationalisation of Higher Education and International Dean at Leeds Metropolitan University (now Leeds Beckett).
 There I led the ‘Worldwide Horizons’ drive which saw internationalisation as fundamental for all students and staff.
-I was awarded the title of Emerita Professor on taking early retirement.
+I was successful in being awarded the title of Emerita Professor on taking early retirement.